Re: Peirce List • Tom Gollier

 At this point in our paper, Sue and I had already introduced the rudiments of sign relations, as far as the common notions and continuities of thought underpinning the semiotic bridge from Aristotle to Peirce might be teased out, and we turned to the task of tracing the role of sign relations in the workings of a fully filled out inquiry process, with all its abductive, deductive, and inductive faculties intact.

-The relation between theories of signs and theories of inquiry, as we find them in Aristotle, or Peirce, or you name your fave, or as we must find them at “the end of all our exploring”, are some of the things I’m still trying to understand, but I can’t let my need to think I know much prevent me from learning more.
+The relation between theories of signs and theories of inquiry, as we find them in Aristotle, or Peirce, or name your favorite, or as we must find them at “the end of all our exploring”, are some of the things I’m still trying to understand but I can’t let my need to think I know much prevent me from learning more.

 With that pre-ramble …

 Any realistic practical situation will involve all sorts of objects, passed, pressing, and prospective.
 Practical applications force us at any given moment to deal with an object domain that is a collection of many objects Objects and objectives can be complex.
 Objects can have sub-objects and super-objects.
 Objectives can have sub-objectives and super-objectives, though we usually speak of goals and subgoals then.
 The same goes for signs and interpretant signs, of course, which is what syntactic analysis and conceptual analysis are all about.